 What is the MTK7260b or MT7260 processing SoC found in many newer Android headunits?

-Very little information about the MTK7260b can be found on the pages about the Android head unit, but it appears to be a recent addition to the list of SoC processors available.
-Knowing if the 7260b will be fast enough to run the Android head unit with modern apps can be difficult with so little information about it.
+The pages about the Android head unit provide very little information about the MTK7260b, which appears to be a recent addition to the list of available SoC processors.
+Without much information, it can be difficult to determine whether the 7260b will be fast enough to run the Android head unit with modern apps.

 MTK is the designation of MediaTek, a huge non-fab chip manufacturer well known for supplying chip designs found in many Android devices, including the Android headunits.
 But with no information from MediaTek about this chip, it can easily be seen to be a fake MediaTek chip—just a naming exercise to make it look more official than it is.

 MTK7260b is a MediaTek chip for Android.
 This is often seen with 6 GB RAM and 128 GB ROM.
 These figures are encouraging.
 Only the more modern chip designs can use 6 GB RAM.
 Modern chip designs that support that much RAM will be quicker than the quad-core junk chips found in many of the bargain basement headunit.

 Another useful indicator of the processing power of the MTK7260B is the inclusion of integrated 360 camera support.
 The 360 stitching is done by the processor in the MTK7206b.
 Previous designs of processors would have needed a dedicated additional hardware box to supplement the processing required for the 360 support.
 Only the more powerful processing cores can do the 360 stitches without affecting the rest of the system.